 Smoking is not allowed by residents, staff, friends or relatives whilst on the premises which we consider removes an essential fire risk in addition to providing a healthier environment for the benefit of all.

-Park House has been providing quality care for almost 30 years over which time the home has built a strong reputation for its high care standards together with a stable staff team who work tirelessly to ensure each & every resident receives the care they expect and deserve.
+Park House has been providing quality care for 30 years over which time the home has built a strong reputation for its high care standards together with a stable staff team who work tirelessly to ensure each & every resident receives the care they expect and deserve.

 We are confident that this is an unlikely scenario, however if for any reason, having discussed any concerns with the Care Manager,(or exhausted our complaints procedure should this be appropriate) your decision is to leave, a clear termination procedure is built into the contract which will be implemented as required in favour of the resident's wishes.